Ebube-Ochemba/alx-system_engineering-devops/0x0A-configuration_management/README.md

 ## Summary

-I learnt about general practices of configuration management,
+I learnt about general practices of configuration management, Puppet and how to write Puppet manifests, Puppet-lint etc.

 ## Files